Ability First Ottawa provides services and opportunities for people with and without developmental disabilities.

 Monthly Programming Available:

 Summer Camp: Ages 10-70 years of age.
-Programming includes: recreational activities, special guests, motivational speakers, live bands, artistic activities, theatre, and much more.
+Programming includes: recreational activities, special guests, motivational speakers, live bands, artistic activities, theater, and much more.

 Adult Skills Training: